CSHA’s quarterly publication, California Health Law News

 established a hearing officer program that helps attorneys

-identify candidates for potential selection.
+identify potential candidates for selection.

 The program consists of: